vasilakisfil/Introspected-REST/README.md

   "status": 403
 }
 ```

+But why declaring this as a MicroType one could ask?
+Given that such error information is crucial for the user to understand why her action is not advancing,
+we feel that the client should be able to **negotiate** the errors MicroType, that is, the information and structure of the
+returned errors object.

+This RFC has also the issue of returning a different Media Type than the one that the client asked, something that

 ### Signaling and negotiating MicroTypes
 Note that delivering problem+json (a Media Type that was never negotiated) is a problem in REST API as well!